Extenuating circumstances are circumstances which:

 Evidence must be specific about the nature, timing and severity of the problem and state how it is having an effect on your ability to study.Evidence from your friends and family will not count.

 If you submit coursework or sit an exam, then it will be counted as an attempt.If you have valid extenuating circumstances, then you must decide whether to sit or submit.

 You are now able to appeal the outcome of your claim for extenuating circumstances, but this must be done within 10 working days of receiving the decision.You should be directed to the appeals process as part of your decision letter.

-It’s important to look at your transcript in July.
+It’s important to look at your transcript when you receive it.

 With valid extenuating circumstances, the award, the Award Assessment Board will normally allow reassessment at the same attempt.

-If you had extenuating circumstances throughout the year which you did not inform the University about, submitting an appeal in July is usually your last opportunity to do so.
+If you had extenuating circumstances throughout the year which you did not inform the University about, submitting an appeal, is usually your last opportunity to do so.
 For more information, read our appeals information.